akerns-gh/consistency-tracker/ADMIN_MANUAL.md

 The system automatically creates admin groups when clubs and teams are created:

 - **When an `app-admin` creates a club:**
-  - The system automatically creates a `club-{clubId}-admins` group in Cognito
+  - The system automatically creates a `club-{sanitizedClubName}-admins` group in Cognito
+  - The group name is based on the club name (sanitized for Cognito compatibility)
   - This group can then be used to assign club administrators

 - **When a `club-admin` creates a team:**